scottgriv/PRG-Personal-Repository-Guidelines/_site/README.md

 - <ins><b>Project Tier Table Generator (PyRG)</b></ins>: A Python script and GitHub Action that is used to automatically generate a **Project Tier Table** for your **PRG Collection**.
 - <ins><b>Tier Badge</b></ins>: A badge that is placed at the top of each repository `README` to indicate the tier of the repository.
 - <ins><b>Tier Template</b></ins>: A template for your repositories that is used to standardize your `README` and repository structure.
-- <ins><b>GitHub Portfolio</b></ins>: Your entire collection of repositories on GitHub that you want to showcase for your developer portfolio.
+- <ins><b>GitHub Portfolio</b></ins>: Your entire collection of repositories on GitHub that you want to showcase for your developer portfolio (PRG and non-PRG repositories).
 - <ins><b>GitHub Portfolio Problem</b></ins>: The problem of showcasing and categorizing specific repositories for your **GitHub Portfolio**.
 - <ins><b>README Driven Development (RDD)</b></ins>: A methodology that forces you to think about what you're trying to build before you begin writing code.
 The practice of RDD is to write the `README` before writing any code.
 - <ins><b>README</b></ins>: A markdown file that is placed in the root of each of your repositories that is used to describe your project.